 - Pork, lots and lots of pork.

-Faith’s recipe for shwarma encouraged me to take on a slow-cooker version.
-Traditionally the chicken is spit roasted and shaved to fill a sandwich.
+Traditionally the chicken in a shwarma sandwich is spit roasted and shaved to fill a sandwich.
 I have neither a spit nor the patience to slow roast and shave it.
-Shwarma in the slow cooker is delicious and won’t make you sweat all day tending the meat.
+Shwarma in the slow cooker is delicious and won’t make you sweat all day tending the spit.

 - 1 tsp sumac